GitCoder052023/GitCoder052023/README.md

 # 💫 About Me:
 I am a web development enthusiast with a growing focus on frontend and backend technologies.
 I am currently seeking opportunities to collaborate on Python-based projects and open-source web development initiatives.
-While I am continuing to expand my skills in web development, I am particularly interested in improving my frontend design expertise and would appreciate guidance in this area.
+While I am continuing to expand my skills in web development, I am particularly interested in improving my Backend design expertise and would appreciate guidance in this area.

 ## 🌐 Socials: